Your cart is currently empty.

 7. What is the Right Dosage of CBD Isolate?

 Another benefit of using CBD isolate is the ability to control dosages.
 Due to its 99% purity, one milligram of CBD isolate represents one milligram of active CBD.
 The "right" amount of pure CBD to ingest, smoke or apply varies from person to person.
-Each body is different, so the length of time it takes for your body to feel the effects of CBD will vary, too.
+Because each body composition is different, so the length of time it takes for your body to feel the effects of CBD will vary, too.
+Your body fat percentage, for example, is one thing that will play a major role in how your body responds to different doses of CBD.

 Many users start at around 50mg per day.
 This is a fine place to start, but play around with it.
 See what works for you depending on what you're trying to treat.